Top 10: Best Video Editing Software for Beginners

 Standout Features: Motion tracking

 5. Filmora from Wondershare

-When it comes to free video editing software, Filmora is about as multi-faceted as they come.
+When it comes to video editing software, Filmora is about as multi-faceted as they come.
 Filmora is Wondershare’s standard, simple, high-quality video editing offering; but Wondershare also offers FilmoraGo (for mobile editing) and Filmora Scrn (for screen recording and editing).
 The design is intuitive and easy to use, and comes replete with filters, overlays, motion elements, transitions, and a small selection of royalty-free music.
 Here are a few more of the “basics” Filmora offers:

 4k and gif support are boilerplate features for most video editing products today, but one thing Filmora does particularly well is titles.
 Title tools are trending in video software, and while Filmora’s doesn’t have the functionality of say, an Apple Final Cut Pro X, which can superimpose 3D titles over your videos and rotate them on three axes, it nonetheless has some snazzy titling features for the money you’re spending.

 Another Filmora feature beginners to video editing will find attractive is “Easy Mode,” which allows you to create fun, polished edits by merely dragging and dropping clips, choosing a theme, and selecting music.

 Standout features: Title tool; mobile and screen editing; “Easy Mode”

 Pricing: Starts at $59.99 for a lifetime license; or, $39.99 for a year.